DILCISBoard/E-ARK-CSIP/specification/introduction/index.md

 The main goal in the development of this specification has been to identify and standardise the common aspects of IPs which are equally relevant and implemented by any of the functional entities of the overall digital preservation process presented in OAIS (i.e. pre-ingest, ingest, archival storage, data management and access).
 The practical implementation is that the specification allows for the development of generic tools and code libraries which can either be applied commonly across the whole lifecycle of digital data, or be reused as the basis for developing more specific, content or process-aware tools.

 Process level interoperability requires detailed technical specifications for the OAIS information package types, i.e. SIP, AIP and DIP.
-The Common Specification for Information Packages is accompanied by corresponding implementation profiles for E-ARK SIP, E-ARK AIP and E-ARK DIP.
+The Common Specification for Information Packages is accompanied by corresponding extending implementation specifications for E-ARK SIP, E-ARK AIP and E-ARK DIP.

 <a name="fig2"></a>
 ![CS SCOPE](figs/fig_2_csip_scope.svg "The scope of Common Specification for Information Packages in regard to OAIS Information Packages.")